Poem by Barnsley poet Ian McMillan on the news there is to be a HUDSON TAYLOR trail in Barnsley

 (c) Ian McMillan

-'LIVESTREAM' 4.00PM SUN with Mark & Alex - live from Mottram Hall on this website.
+'LIVESTREAM' 4.00PM SUN - live from Outreach Centre, New Lodge on this website.

 Food Bank 11am-1pm only @ Mottram Hall -every Thurs.
 Contacts: